coleyr/PaintedLake/content/posts/now-you-know-the-rest-of-the-story.md

 ---
-title: 'Now You Know The Rest of the Story'
+title: "Now You Know The Rest of the Story"
 date: 2020-06-26
 tags: ['After School Murder Club', 'Carl Schreiber']
 ---